matt-paul/secrets-scanner/README.md

 * patterns - for patterns to search for
 * allowed - patterns to ignore
 * literals - literal strings to ignore

+OR to add project based (which will not be stored here) follow instructions on https://github.com/awslabs/git-secrets